Isaac-1-lang/Business_Management_System/README.md

 ## Deployment Notes

 - Build the frontend: `npm run build` in `office-nexus-schema/` and deploy the `dist/` folder to your static host.
-- Build and run the backend under a process manager (e.g., PM2) with production environment variables and managed PostgreSQL/Redis services.
+- Build and run the backend under a process manager (e.g., PM2) with production environment variables and managed PostgreSQL services.
 - Configure CORS to allow only your production frontend origin.

 ---